 - 1. In order to protect the one giving aid to an injured person, whenever blood is present, the person giving aid must first put on latex gloves found in all First Aid Kits prior to touching the victim. - 2.
 After treating the victim, remove the gloves by turning them inside out so one does not come into contact with blood.
-Care must be taken in disposing of soiled gloves so another does not come into contact with them.
+Place all soiled gloves, towels, paper products in a plastic bag and seal the bag prior to its disposal in the dumpster.
+Care must be taken in disposing of soiled items so another does not come into contact with them.